 Flashing lights and certain patterns (such as optical illusions that appear to move) can trigger seizures in some people with photosensitive epilepsy.
 The frequency of flashing light that triggers seizures varies from person to person.
 Sometimes, high-contrast geometric patterns can also trigger these types of seizures.

-Low blood sugar, or hypoglycemia, may trigger seizures.
-Skipping meals or eating at irregular times can cause fluctuations in blood sugar.
+Low blood sugar (also called hypoglycemia) may trigger seizures.
+Skipping meals or eating at irregular times can cause blood sugar levels to rise and fall.

 Some people have seizures at a specific time of day or night, including while they are sleeping.

-During the normal menstrual cycle, the female body goes through changes in levels of the hormones estrogen and progesterone.
+During a normal menstrual cycle, the body goes through changes in levels of the hormones estrogen and progesterone.
 Changing hormone levels can be a seizure trigger.

-High fever due to infection or other illness can cause febrile seizures.
-Children are more susceptible to febrile seizures than adults.
+High fever due to infection or other illnesses can cause febrile seizures.
+Children are more likely to experience febrile seizures than adults.
+Note that the occurrence of a febrile seizure in a child does not necessarily mean that the child has or will develop epilepsy.

-Identifying what specific triggers you are susceptible to is the first step in finding ways to avoid triggering seizures.
-Identifying what induces your seizures can also help you and your health care provider pinpoint your diagnosis and determine the best treatment for your situation.
+Identifying your specific triggers is the first step in finding ways to avoid triggering seizures.
+Identifying what induces your seizures can also help you and your neurologist or other health care provider pinpoint your diagnosis and determine the best treatment for your situation.

 To figure out what triggers you have, try keeping a journal of your seizures.
-If you are not able to keep a journal yourself, ask a caretaker to help you track your seizures.
+If you are not able to keep a journal, ask a family member or caregiver to help you track your seizures.
 Journal entries could include:

-It is also important to note if you experience auras before your seizures.
-Auras can be visual disturbances, odd physical sensations, or emotions that you experience before your seizure.
-In epilepsy, auras can be types of seizures.
+Make sure to note if you experience auras before your seizures.
+Auras can be visual disturbances, odd physical sensations, or emotions that you have before your seizure.
+In epilepsy, auras can be a type of seizure.

 All of the information you gather about your seizures should be shared with your doctor or health care provider to help them determine what care is best for you.

-Once you know what triggers your seizures, you may be able to avoid those triggers or lessen their impact.
+Once you know what triggers your seizures, you may be able to avoid those triggers or lessen their impact on you.
 Depending on the type of trigger, there are many ways to help prevent seizures.

 Coping strategies can include anything from meditation to exercise to ensuring your sleeping habits are in good shape.
-Seeking the help of a psychologist or other counselor is also helpful for many people who have trouble dealing with stress and emotional difficulty in life.
+Seeking the help of a psychologist or other counselor is also beneficial for many people who need help dealing with stress and emotional difficulty in life.

 Getting a good night’s rest is important for proper brain function in all people and especially for those living with epilepsy.
 Maintaining good sleep hygiene can include keeping a regular schedule for going to bed and waking up, controlling pain that affects sleep, not reading or watching TV in bed, and avoiding caffeine as well as other stimulants, alcohol, and large meals before bedtime.
 Like taking your medication, getting the proper amount of sleep at the right time is important for controlling seizures.

-Avoiding alcohol altogether is generally the safest approach to prevent alcohol-triggered seizures.
+Not drinking alcohol is generally the safest approach to avoid alcohol-triggered seizures.
 However, people who are addicted to alcohol or drink significant amounts of alcohol regularly may be at increased risk of seizures when they stop drinking.
 If you’re dependent on alcohol, seek medical advice to avoid problems from alcohol withdrawal.

-Limiting or eliminating caffeine or nicotine intake can decrease your risk of seizure if it is a trigger for you.
+Limiting or eliminating caffeine or nicotine intake can decrease your risk of seizures if those are triggers for you.
 Other drugs that trigger seizures, including recreational and illicit substances, should be avoided.

-If you have photosensitive epilepsy, you can work with your doctor to determine what specific frequencies of flashing lights or types of patterns induce seizures.
+If you have photosensitive epilepsy, work with your doctor to determine what specific frequencies of flashing lights or types of patterns cause seizures.
 Your doctor may use a test called an electroencephalogram (also called an EEG) to make the determination.

-It may not be possible to always avoid light triggers, but you can sometimes lessen the risk of having a seizure by simply covering one eye.
+If it’s not possible to avoid light triggers, you can sometimes lessen the risk of having a seizure by simply covering one eye.

 A healthy diet contributes to a healthy body.
-Eliminating food triggers from your diet is important, but so is eating better.
+Try to eliminate food triggers and eat better.
 You can prevent low blood sugar by eating regularly and avoiding foods that cause your body to produce more insulin.

 Eating a ketogenic diet is another approach that may help control seizures, especially when antiepilepsy medication does not work.
-Adults and children with epilepsy can often benefit from a ketogenic diet or a similarly restricted diet.
+Adults and children with epilepsy may benefit from a ketogenic diet or a similarly restricted diet.
+However, consult your doctor before adopting a ketogenic diet.
+This is a very restrictive regimen and may not be appropriate for everyone with epilepsy.

-For some women, using hormonal treatments, such as certain hormonal birth control methods, can help prevent seizure triggers by altering the normal menstrual cycle.
-Your doctor may also adjust your AED dose or add additional AED medications at specific times during your menstrual cycle to help prevent seizures.
+Using hormonal treatments, such as certain hormonal birth control methods, can help prevent seizure triggers by altering the normal menstrual cycle.
+Your doctor may also adjust your AED dose or add AED medications at specific times during your menstrual cycle to help prevent seizures.

 It is not possible to simply avoid getting sick, but seeking medical treatment at the first sign of fever, infection, or other illness can help prevent seizures.
 Always check for medication interactions, including antibiotics.

-MyEpilepsyTeam is the social network for people with epilepsy.
-On MyEpilepsyTeam, nearly 100,000 members come together to ask questions, give advice, and share their stories with others who understand life with epilepsy.
+MyEpilepsyTeam is the online social network for people with epilepsy.
+On MyEpilepsyTeam, more than 122,000 members come together to ask questions, give advice, and share their stories with others who understand life with epilepsy.

 Do you know your seizure triggers?
 Share your thoughts in the comments below, or start a conversation by posting on MyEpilepsyTeam.